haddocking/haddocking.github.io/education/HADDOCK-CASP-CAPRI-T70/index.md

 You can also inspect the fraction of native contacts of the models by looking at the `file.nam_fnat` file.

 Let's inspect the best generated model in terms of i-RMSDs.
 This is the top model listed in `i-RMSD-sorted.dat`.
-Upload it in pymol (or your favorite graphical program) and compare it to the crystal structure:
+Upload it in pymol (or your favourite graphical program) and compare it to the crystal structure:

 <a class="prompt prompt-linux">
 pymol *my-best-model* $WDIR/30_70.2.pdb